Apple season is right around the corner. Smoked Grilled Apples Easy Dessert Recipe is for you!

 Have you ever tried it?
 The flavour is an intense, concentrated sweet apple delight.
 A great topping, especially if you don’t want the added calories of the other suggested toppings.

-If you don’t have a smoker box or pouch, check out my Amazon affiliate links below.
-Alternatively, you can easily make a pouch out of foil.
+If you don’t have a smoker box or pouch, you can easily make a pouch out of foil.

 If you make baked apples, this Smoked Grilled Apples Easy Dessert Recipe uses the same ingredients.
 Let your imagination (and tastebuds) guide you.
 Here are some suggestions: